Lazarus Group: 2017 cryptocurrency attacks

 In 2018, Recorded Future issued a report linking the Lazarus Group to attacks on cryptocurrency Bitcoin and Monero users mostly in South Korea.
 These attacks were reported to be technically similar to previous attacks using the WannaCry ransomware and the attacks on Sony Pictures.
 One of the tactics used by Lazarus hackers was to exploit vulnerabilities in Hancom's Hangul, a South Korean word processing software.
 Another tactic was to use spear-phishing lures containing malware and which were sent to South Korean students and users of cryptocurrency exchanges like Coinlink.
 If the user opened the malware it stole email addresses and passwords.
 Coinlink denied their site or users emails and passwords had been hacked.
-The report concluded that “This late-2017 campaign is a continuation of North Korea’s interest in cryptocurrency, which we now know encompasses a broad range of activities including mining, ransomware, and outright theft ...”
+The report concluded that "This late-2017 campaign is a continuation of North Korea's interest in cryptocurrency, which we now know encompasses a broad range of activities including mining, ransomware, and outright theft ..."
 The report also said that North Korea was using these cryptocurrency attacks to avoid international financial sanctions.

 North Korean hackers stole US$7 million from Bithumb, a South Korean exchange in February 2017.
 Youbit, another South Korean Bitcoin exchange company, filed for bankruptcy in December 2017 after 17% of its assets were stolen by cyberattacks following an earlier attack in April 2017.
 Lazarus and North Korean hackers were blamed for the attacks.
 Nicehash, a cryptocurrency cloud mining marketplace lost over 4,500 Bitcoin in December 2017.
-An update about the investigations claimed that the attack is linked to Lazarus Group.
+An update about the investigations claimed that the attack is linked to the Lazarus Group.

 September 2019 attacks

-In mid-September 2019, the USA issued a public alert about a new version of malware dubbed ELECTRICFISH.
+In mid-September 2019, the USA issued a public alert about a new version of malware dubbed ElectricFish.
 Since the beginning of 2019, North Korean agents have attempted five major cyber-thefts world-wide, including a successful $49 million theft from an institution in Kuwait.

 Late 2020 pharmaceutical company attacks

 Due to the ongoing COVID-19 pandemic, pharmaceutical companies became major targets for the Lazarus Group.
 Using spear-phishing techniques, Lazarus Group members posed as health officials and contacted pharmaceutical company employees with malicious links.
-It is thought that multiple major pharma organizations were targeted, but the only one that has been confirmed was the Angloswedish-owned AstraZeneca.
+It is thought that multiple major pharma organizations were targeted, but the only one that has been confirmed was the Anglo-Swedish-owned AstraZeneca.
 According to a report by Reuters, a wide range of employees were targeted, including many involved in COVID-19 vaccine research.
 It is unknown what the Lazarus Group's goal was in these attacks, but the likely possibilities include: